sudheerganisetti/md_tools/README.md

 m) Percentages of O in Al-O-V and V-O-V in Vanadium containing glasses
 n) Extraction of triclusters (CMAS glass)
-o) Influence of F on the network structure of Bio-glasses
+o) Influence of F on the network structure of Bio-glasses (The figures are generated with [ovito](https://www.ovito.org) and [gnuplot](http://www.gnuplot.info/) software packages)

 #                                     Author: Sudheer Ganisetti

 The following tools are very useful for analysing various properties of amorphous materials (glasses) with given atomic positions and chemical atom types.
-The main intension of these programs is to post-process the output files of the atomistic simulations (LAMMPS and IMD programs).
+The main intension of these programs is to post-process the output files obtained by the atomistic simulations (LAMMPS and IMD programs).

 01) 001_ganisetti_tools_module			: a module with a lot of classes and functions for computing various properties
 02) 002_compute_glass_density 			: computes the density of a glass